 We’re on the verge of hyper-growth.

 Over 60,000 Australian primary school teachers are already paying for Teach Starter, which is a third of the market, and the growth rate is high in several large markets like the UK and US.
 All this growth is organic.
 Clearly, we’re solving teachers’ frustrations, and introducing some product growth strategies will have a multiplier effect on what’s already working.
 Teach Starter will be 10x in the next 5 years, and I’m excited to be part of it.

 How did you enjoy your experience overall working with Hunt & Co.?

 I really enjoyed it!
 They presented options I hadn’t thought of.
 I was initially unaware of Teach Starter and wanted a larger, more well-known brand.
 Without them, I probably would not have applied; I’m glad I did now.
-Beyond just the initial introduction, Carly and Holly helped set up meetings, answered questions, and negotiated on my behalf at every stage of the process.
+Beyond just the initial introduction, the team helped set up meetings, answered questions, and negotiated on my behalf at every stage of the process.
 It was an easy process and I felt like they understood what I was looking for and landed me with the perfect job.

 What is the best career advice you have ever received?

 “The quickest way to kill a horse is to put two people in charge of feeding it.”
 It was about structuring an organisation for success.
 People need to be aligned to what their focus should be in an organisation by having clear accountability.
 The other quote I love is “You ship your org chart.”